Best Gaming PC Builds for 2023: Build A High-End Desktop

 With a budget of $1,000 you can expect to put together a system that can max out any game on 2560×1440 resolution and is ready for tethered VR gaming.
 And, you can even expect a $1,000 gaming PC to handle playing most games on a 4K with no problems.
 (With exception to some more demanding titles.)

-Overall, this is the perfect gaming PC for anyone who is looking to max out titles on a 1080P 144Hz monitor, or even a higher 1440P resolution monitor, too.
+Overall, this is the perfect gaming PC for anyone who is looking to max out titles on a high refresh rate monitor, either a 1080P or 1440P display.
 Again, this system should be able to handle non-demanding titles at 4K resolution as well.

 However, for more demanding games, at 4K resolution, you’ll have to turn down some settings in order to maintain a higher framerate.
 Just make sure you pair this build with a monitor that utilizes AMD’s FreeSync technology (to match the AMD GPU in this build) to provide the smoothest in-game experience possible.